-Data PrivacyLaws, policies, and best practices related to both general and student data privacy at the California Department of Education.
-It provides data privacy information for parents, teachers, local education agencies, and the general public.
+Data PrivacyPrivacy laws, policies, and best practices.
+Information and resources for parents, teachers, local education agencies, policy makers and the general public.

 - Student’s name, identification number, address, race/ethnicity, gender, date of birth, place of birth, name and address of parent or guardian